 How big does a hydrangea tree get?

 Hydrangea trees typically grow to reach 6-8 feet tall with a canopy width of 4-6 feet wide.
 Newer compact cultivars like ‘Little Lime’ tend to reach a diminutive 4-6 feet tall at maturity, while some of the older varieties like ‘Pee Gee’ can reach up to 15-20 feet in good growing conditions.
-While hydrangea trees can certainly grow to be quite large with special care, most cultivars do not grow to be over 10 feet tall.
+While hydrangea trees can certainly grow quite large with special care, most cultivars do not grow over 10 feet tall.

 How big does a hydrangea tree get?